thomasgredig/rigakuXRD/README.md

 <!-- badges: end -->

-The goal of the rigakuXRD package is to import and analyze x-ray diffraction data from the Rigaku Smartlab x-ray diffractometer; mostly for data sets with low-angle reflectivity data or [Bragg-Brentano](https://en.wikipedia.org/wiki/Powder_diffraction) configuration.
+The goal of the rigakuXRD R package is to import and analyze x-ray diffraction (XRD) and reflectivity (XRR) data from the Rigaku Smartlab x-ray diffractometer; mostly for data sets with low-angle reflectivity data or [Bragg-Brentano](https://en.wikipedia.org/wiki/Powder_diffraction) configuration.
 X-ray diffraction data contains a spectrum with angles and intensities.
 This package extracts the spectral data from different types of files and provides tools to visualize and analyze that data.

 # Installation

-You can install the latest version of rigakuXRD from [GitHub](https://github.com/thomasgredig/rigakuXRD) with:
+You can install the latest version of the [rigakuXRD R package](https://github.com/thomasgredig/rigakuXRD) from GitHub with:

 ``` r
 # install.packages("devtools")